 Rebekah French is a Senior Associate in Arnold Bloch Leibler’s Workplace Advisory group.
 She provides commercial advice on all aspects of employment law, including complex and sensitive litigation matters.

 Rebekah has over 10 years' experience helping clients navigate the challenges that come from managing employees.
 Her experience is broad, including recruitment, government, industry and private practice.

-Before joining Arnold Bloch Leibler in 2019, Rebekah was a Senior Associate at Norton Rose Fulbright, which included a three month secondment at a Victorian Government department.
+Before joining Arnold Bloch Leibler in 2019, Rebekah was a Senior Associate at Norton Rose Fulbright, which included a secondment to a Victorian Government department.

 Rebekah holds a Bachelor of Laws and a Bachelor of Business (Human Resource Management).
 In 2013, she graduated from Monash University with a Master of Laws.

 Rebekah’s practice spans a range of workplace issues, including:

 - strategic workplace planning and change management

 - employment implications of business restructures, outsourcings and acquisitions

 - protection of confidential information and intellectual property

 - terms and conditions of employment, including contracts and enforcement of post-employment restraints